CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 python3 new-performance-stock-list-writer.py

+You will need to install anaconda3 before running this Python robot.
+Just search google for how to download and install anaconda3.

-Your Python commands in the directory named My-Python-Virtual-Environment-Packages will be the Python commands that run this installed virtual environment's Python programs.
+Your Python commands in the directory named anaconda3 will be the Python commands that run this installed virtual environment's Python programs.
-This is usually located in your Linux home directory.

-If your virtual environment is Anaconda, then your Python commands are in the directory named anaconda3.
 This is usually located in your Linux home directory.

 open an additional command line terminal and run the following command: